How Primary Care First and the SIP model re-center family physicians in advanced illness care

 One of those initiatives is, of course, the Primary Care First program and SIP model.
 Dr. Mulder is optimistic that it will help position primary care providers to be more involved in the direct care of their seriously ill patients’ care.

 “I think the SIP program is a fairly novel model that has the opportunity to demonstrate how integrating a palliative mindset within a primary care environment will produce optimal outcomes,” he explains.
 “The patients in the SIP program will be those with advanced illness who have been disenfranchised from the health care system and don’t identify with a primary care provider.
-This program will assign them a primary practitioner with palliative expertise, and these providers understand the role they’ll be playing of managing life with disease for these folks.”
+This program will assign them a primary practitioner with palliative expertise, and these providers understand the role they’ll be playing in managing life with disease for these folks.”

 Rather than the linear model of specialty care, Dr. Mulder proposes a spoke-and-wheel model where the primary care physician is at the center of all specialty care for their patient, providing referrals as needed.
 The PCF and SIP programs are a step in the right direction to achieving this objective.